 American Revolution Institute press releases and public statements are posted here for the benefit of the press and public.
-The Institute welcomes press and public interest in its programs and encourages the press to take note of its advocacy positions regarding the memory of the American Revolution and history education.
+The Institute welcomes press and public interest in its programs and the history and legacy of the American Revolution generally.
 Representatives of the Institute are available for comment on these matters.

 Please direct inquiries and requests to: